secures92/linxdot-rest-api/README.md

 # Linxdot REST API
 This repository acts as unofficial documentation of the Linxdot REST API.
+All content was created by analyzing the javascript files ```common.js``` and ```ìndex.js``` used by the webinterface of the access point.
+This documentation might be wrong and/or incomplete.
+Use with care!

 ## Webinterface
 These findings were discovered in the javascript code of the current web interface of a Linxdot miner.
 The webinterface can be accessed by navigating to ```https://<your-linxdot-ip>```.
 However this interface communicates with the miner using REST.
 To access data no authentication is needed.